-The Economic Growth Center was founded at Yale with financial assistance from the Ford Foundation in 1961.
-The Center's first Annual Report gives an account of its origins:
+The Economic Growth Center was founded at Yale with funding from the Ford Foundation in 1961.

 Several years ago Professor Simon Kuznets proposed the establishment of a permanent research center for quantitative, comparative analysis of the long-term growth of national economies.
 Such a center, it was believed, could serve a variety of purposes: development of improved concepts of economic measurement; establishment of higher standards of workmanship in governmental statistical agencies and in research organizations; refinement and standardization of key measurements for many economies over extended periods of time; and the use of this material to test hypotheses about economic growth.